ibm-cloud-docs/security-compliance/results.md

 ![A visual representation of the service dashboard.
 The concepts are fully explained in the surrounding text.](images/dashboard.svg){: caption="Figure 2.
 Example dashboard" caption-side="bottom"}

-When you visit the dashboard, there are three graphical representations of data that has been aggregated from your scans.
+When you visit the dashboard, there are three graphical representations of data that have been aggregated from your scans.
 You see the:

 Success rate
-:   The rate at which your configurations pass the evaluation that is conducted. **Note:** The number of evaluations conducted does not always match the number of billable evaluations, as there is no charge for assessments evaluated as unable to perform.
+:   The rate at which your configurations pass the evaluation that is conducted. **Note:** The number of evaluations that are conducted does not always match the number of billable evaluations, as there is no charge for assessments that are evaluated as unable to perform.
 Be sure to look for the billable evaluations in each scan result if you need to estimate your cost.

 Total controls
 :   The total number of controls that have been evaluated in the past 30 days.